snacktavish/TreeUpdatingComparison/TreeComparison.md

 One of the key challenges of comparing trees across studies is minor differences in names and naming.
 We will map them to unique identifiers using the Open Tree TNRS bulk upload tool https://tree.opentreeoflife.org/curator/tnrs/

-(This is a brand new beta-version of this functionality, so some parts are a bit finicky).

 *Try this*
   * Click on "add names", and upload the names file. (tutorial/species_names.txt)